Can you be in a wheelchair in assisted living?

 Safety and Accessibility

-As a wheelchair user, you will need more space so that you can comfortably get around.
-This means you want facilities that have what you need such as wide doors and halls.
+As a wheelchair user, you will need more space to get around comfortably.
+This means you want facilities with what you need such as wide doors and halls.
 Excellent wheelchair accessibility is one area the facility must have.

 Also look for high-level accessibility aids, such as secure grab bars, lifting aids, and call systems.